 Member's "face portrait"

 After spending four years working on Marine Corps "slow movers" - helicopters and OV-10s - Bill entered Virginia Commonwealth University's commercial art program.
-Graduating in 1982, he immediately went to work as a full time illustrator and graphic designer for NASA.
-In over twenty five years since then, he has created conceptual and documentary illustrations for such projects as the Space Shuttle, Space Station, High Speed Civil Transport and Blended Wing Body, as well as designing hundreds of program logos. ...more
+Graduating in 1982, he immediately went to work as a full time illustrator and graphic designer for NASA, where he created conceptual and documentary illustrations for such projects as the Space Shuttle, Space Station, High Speed Civil Transport and Blended Wing Body, as well as designing hundreds of program logos.
+After 34 years at Langley Research Center, retired in 2016...more

 An Artist member of ASAA since 1992, Bill's works are on display in the Virginia Air and Space Center, the Hampton Virginia Airpower Park and the Oshkosh Aviation Museum, as well as the NASA Langley Research Center, where he presently works.
 Painting primarily in alkyds from his home studio, he divides his time between aviation and (flying) wildlife subjects.